bodetc/CarND-Advanced-Lane-Lines/writeup_template.md

 Also, in dense traffic, they might not be enough distance to the preceding car to have a long enough clear view to properly fit the lane lines.

 In Germany, lanes overriden within road works by adding yellow lines to the roads, the existing white lines are not removed but must be ignore.
 This case would not at all be supported by the current version of the pipeline.

+##Remark

+In order to be complete, and avoid any claims of plagiarism, I was encountering the same _black plot_ problem as in [this StackOverflow question](http://stackoverflow.com/questions/42044259/getting-black-plots-with-plt-imshow-after-multiplying-image-array-by-a-scalar).
+I solved the problem by converting the arrays to uint8 as suggested.
+It is clear from the screenshots that this question relates to the current project, I prefer to mention that I saw this post and used the result.
+I must say however that this question mainly concerns a technical aspect of the project.